Justice Department shutters China Initiative, launches broader strategy to counter nation-state threats

 Olsen left the division in 2009.
 What struck him upon his return last year, he said, is how the landscape has broadened to include transnational repression, economic espionage and cyberattacks.
 “Even compared to just a few years ago, we are seeing nations such as Russia, China, Iran and North Korea become more aggressive, more brazen and more capable in their nefarious activity than ever before,” he said in announcing a new “Strategy for Countering Nation-State Threats.”

+Lawmakers and advocacy groups met with Olsen in the weeks before he made his decision to end the initiative, welcomed the news.
+Rep. Judy Chu (D-Calif.), chair of the Congressional Asian Pacific American Caucus, welcomed the change.
+“I especially appreciate the acknowledgement of the harm that this program caused to our communities and the willingness to adapt the department’s work to focus on economic espionage cases in a holistic way that does not rely on race or ethnicity,” Chu said.

-The China Initiative was unveiled to great fanfare in 2018, during the Trump administration, by then-Attorney General Jeff Sessions.
+The China Initiative was launched during the Trump administration by then-Attorney General Jeff Sessions.
 The announcement was accompanied by the unveiling of a major indictment against a Chinese state-owned company, a Taiwan company and three individuals charged with stealing trade secrets of an American semiconductor firm, Micron.

 Prosecutors racked up convictions, including of a Chinese intelligence officer on charges of economic espionage and, in January, of a Chinese national for conspiring to steal proprietary technology from Monsanto, a major agricultural biotechnology company.